Joey Gallo Player Props: Twins vs. Royals

-After batting .231 with a double, four home runs, six walks and seven RBI in his past 10 games, Joey Gallo and the Minnesota Twins take on the Kansas City Royals (who will hand the ball to Zack Greinke) at 7:40 PM ET on Thursday.
+After hitting .241 with two doubles, four home runs, six walks and seven RBI in his past 10 games, Joey Gallo and the Minnesota Twins face the Kansas City Royals (who will start Jordan Lyles) at 4:10 PM ET on Friday.

 Joey Gallo Game Info & Props vs. the Royals